ettoreciarcia/personal-website-hugo/content/publication/30-retrospective-2025/index.md

 Today, that feeling is gone.
 Not because I have all the answers, because some bastard probably does, but because I have learned to live with the questions.
 I have stopped seeing uncertainty as a personal failure and started seeing it as a normal condition, almost a necessary one.

-This is probably where it makes sense to start when looking back at 2025.
+This is where it makes sense to start when looking back at 2025.

 I will remember 2025 as the year I fought the most, in every arena.
 Over the years, I have struggled to let go of many issues that remained in my personal Upside Down, the limbo of unresolved matters.